Published on : 2024-08-31

 ```html Model Architecture in Machine Learning

-Understanding Model Architecture in Machine Learning
+Understanding Model Architecture in the Machine Learning Industry

 Model Architecture